CooperASC/cooperasc.github.com/_posts/notes/2013-03-03-ideas-for-BOT.md

 ##Explaining the choices:
 - That the BOT issue a statement explaining why in addition to the programs outlined in the proposals from the three schools, why undergraduate tuition was still necessary.

+##Explaining soon:
+- That these things be made public in a timely manner, within two weeks of the Board's decisions.
+And that the process for drawing up the contract be announced to the Cooper community before it begins so that appropriate representatives may be selected by each of the constituencies.